Layshaft: Car manual transmissions

 In theory, it is also possible to provide an overdrive top gear, another indirect gear, but of a speed-up ratio rather than the reduction ratio of the other gears.
 The direct-drive ratio then becomes the second-to-top or third gear.
 This arrangement was used on some early cars, but was uncommon.
-Where overdrive is provided for a RWD car, this is almost always done by adding a separate overdrive gearbox to the output driven shaft of the gearbox, usually outside the gear casing.
+Where overdrive is provided for a RWD car, this was sometimes done by adding a separate overdrive gearbox to the output driven shaft of the gearbox, usually outside the gear casing.

 Because of the layout of the gearbox, the layshaft is normally mounted low-down in the gearbox casing below the other shafts.
 The gear lever enters through the top of the casing and so it is more convenient for the sliding components of the dog clutches to be mounted on the driven shaft, rather than the layshaft.
 The layshaft gear cluster is thus often a simple one-piece component, typically cast iron gears running in bearings on a fixed steel shaft.
 The bearings may be plain phosphor bronze bushes, or for high-load applications needle rollers.

 Where large numbers of gear ratios, six or more, are to be provided then these will require a third or more gear clusters on the layshaft.
 (Note: As top gear is direct-drive, even five gears only require two clusters.)
 To maintain the proportions of the overall gearbox as more compact, rather than becoming long and thin, these gearboxes may use twin layshafts.
 This requires an additional driven gear for each layshaft, but the mechanism is otherwise very similar.
 The use of multiple layshafts also developed into the multiple clutch gearbox, used for some buses, where each ratio has its own layshaft and separate plate or hydraulic clutches, rather than dog clutches, are used to select between them.